godofwarnings/College-Stuff/README.md

 # College Stuff

-This GitHub repository contains all docuements, resources, etc I've collected over time and were accessible to me.
+This GitHub repository contains all the documents, resources, and other materials I've accumulated over time and had access to.

 ## Table of Contents